Life School: Awards and recognition

-Life School was recognized by the Comptroller's office in 2012, being named to the Texas Honors Circle for excellence in resource allocations.
-It earned the same distinction in 2013 and 2014 by receiving a five star rating, the highest rating given by the Texas Comptroller.
+Life School was recognized by the Texas Comptroller's Office in 2012, being named to its Honors Circle for excellence in resource allocations.
+It earned the same distinction in 2013 and 2014 by receiving a five-star rating, the highest given by the Texas Comptroller.
 It was one of only 45 districts and 13 charter schools to receive the distinction.
-The same year it was awarded the highest rating of superior achievement by the Texas Education Agency.
-Life School Oak Cliff was rated a Bronze award as one of the best high schools by U.S. News & World Report in 2014.
+The same year, it was awarded the highest rating - superior achievement - by the Texas Education Agency.
+Life School Oak Cliff was rated a bronze award as one of the best high schools by U.S. News & World Report in 2014.